microsoft/Accera/docs/Install/Building_on_Ubuntu.md

 sh ./build.sh
 ```

+This typically takes a few hours to build and then install Accera's fork of LLVM.
+We recommend you reserve at least 20GB of disk space for the LLVM build.

 Update or install the resulting `.whl` files from the `dist` sudirectory.
 The `--find-links` option tells pip to look at the `dist` subdirectory for the dependent packages.
 The name depends on your Python version, your OS and your CPU architecture e.g.
 ```shell